Sridharpadhy/Sridharpadhy/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Data analyst as Freelancer.
+Data analyst
 - 🌱 I’m currently learning ...
-Data Scientist
+Data Scientist deeply
 - 👯 I’m looking to collaborate on ...
 Fulltime Datascientist job.
 - 🤔 I’m looking for help with ...
 Career Path.
 - 💬 Ask me about ...
 Anything